 Even beyond any specific initiatives, UCSF inherently provides a public service in meeting its three primary objectives of patient care, education and research.
 The University trains the next generation of clinicians, not just for UCSF, but also for Sutter, Kaiser, and other Bay Area and national institutions where they are leaders in their fields.

-As a leading recipient of federal funding — including $532.8 million from the National Institutes of Health for research and training, fellowships and other awards in 2011 — UCSF has the expertise to quickly translate research into more effective care for all, from pioneering fetal surgery to reducing readmission for patients with congestive heart failure.
+As a leading recipient of federal funding, UCSF has the expertise to quickly translate research into more effective care for all, from pioneering fetal surgery to reducing readmission for patients with congestive heart failure.

 San Francisco and the Bay Area